JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - 11    - 14845
 - 12    - 15202

-Days with the most bicycle accidents:
+Days with the most bicycle accidents(aggregate):
 - Wednesday    - 1930 <-day with most bicycle accidents
 - Thursday     - 1854
 - Tuesday      - 1791